hugoakerlund/dog-database/README.md

 * The app has a user page that shows the dogs and litters that the user owns.
 * The user can choose one or more classifications for the dog (e.g. breed, color).
 * The user can enter their dogs in a dog show.
 The entry list shows which dogs have entered.
+* The user can comment on other users' dogs

 ## Installation